rshah26-pm/snowboarding-assistant/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview
-You're all about the adventure, but not about the planning.
-Let AI help you plan your season and trips so you make the most of the snow!
-With the snowboarding assistant, you can find the best resorts for your skill level and interests, get weather updates and forecasts for your chosen resorts, find beginner-friendly slopes and trails, get recommendations for gear and equipment, and more.
+So you're all about the adventure, but not about the planning?
+Snowboarding assistant is an AI agent that helps you plan your season and trips so you make the most of the snow!
+Find the best resorts for your skill level and interests, get live weather forecasts for destinations, find beginner-friendly slopes and trails, get recommendations for gear and equipment, and more.
 Built by a snowboarder for snowboarders, using a snowboarder-friendly AI agent!
 Have fun and stay warm!

 Example of how you can super-charge your snowboarding journey with this assistant :rocket: